DNSingh-15/FullStack-Notes/React_next_questions.md

 ### 10. Stateful and Stateless component
 #### Stateful
 components that hold some state, means statefull components are keep tracking of changing data
+* it has state

 #### Stateless
 components wihtout any state management is called stateless component
+* it doesn't have state, it has props

-components print out whatever is given
+* components print out whatever is given

 ### 11. Optimize the performance method
 1. code optmization